About This Blog

 12th June 1963 the Assassination of Medgar Evers

-Forty-eight years ago today, civil rights leader Medgar Evers was assassinated in the driveway of his home; his wife and young children, who’d been waiting up for him, watched in horror as he bled to death on the doorstep.
-Lynchings … Continue reading
+On this day in 1963, civil rights leader Medgar Evers was assassinated in the driveway of his home while his wife and young children watched in horror as he bled to death on the doorstep.
+Lynchings were still an ugly … Continue reading

 11th June 1963 the Revolutionary Suicide of Thich Quang Duc

-Today we recall one of the most singularly vivid images of the twentieth century when 67-year-old Buddhist monk Thích Quảng Đức sat down in the lotus position at a busy crossroads in Saigon, doused himself in petrol, lit a much … Continue reading
+On 11th June 1963, 67-year-old Buddhist monk Thích Quảng Đức sat down in the lotus position at a busy crossroads in Saigon, doused himself in petrol, lit a match and burned to death.
+This spectacular public act of self-immolation in … Continue reading

 10th June 1988 the Singing Revolution

-Twenty-three years ago 10th June 1988, a crowd of 15,000 Estonians gathered at the traditional Old Town Festival spontaneously began singing their unofficial national anthem.
-A song which, under the Soviet yoke, they were forbidden to sing.
+On this day 1988, a crowd of 15,000 Estonians gathered at the Old Town Festival in Tartu spontaneously began singing their unofficial national anthem – a song which, under the Soviet yoke, they were forbidden to sing.
 The crowd then … Continue reading

 9th June 1938 the Yellow River Flood

-Seventy-three years ago today, during the Second Sino-Japanese War, Chinese Nationalist troops under the orders of Chiang Kai-Shek blew up the dikes holding back the Yellow River in an attempt to stop the invading Japanese.
-The mighty river – known … Continue reading
+On this day in 1938, during the Second Sino-Japanese War, Chinese Nationalist troops under the orders of Chiang Kai-Shek blew up the dikes holding back the Yellow River in an attempt to stop the invading Japanese.
+The mighty river was … Continue reading

 8th June 1809 the Death of Thomas Paine